HersheyTaichou/CodeBible/content/Office 365/2 Tenant/GAL Members.md

+---
-# GAL Membership List
+title: GAL Membership Lists
+description: Get all members of the GAL
+---
 Use this to get a CSV with all the emails in Exchange Online, including if they are in the GAL or not.

 ## Prerequisites

-Before running this script, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running this script, you will need to connect to the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Script